node-ts/ddd/packages/ddd/README.md

 If you have already decided to use DDD for your application, this package is part of suite of purpose-built libraries that help you and your teams write large distributed node applications at enterprise scale and quality.

+## Motivation

+Too often new technology is promoted as a silver bullet to fundamental software design problems.
+We've been through SOA, REST, Microservices and now Serverless, with little regard to how best structure applications.
+The Node and Javascript community is one of constant innovation and these ideas are often put forward as crucial to even the simplest application.

+And it's these simple applications where the techniques are applied, and they'll often succeed because the application is so simple.
+But over time those applications grow larger, the system is harder to reason about, and more time gets spent profiling the code to work out what hte paths are.

+Domain Driven Design (DDD) is an approach to this complexity.
+It is naturally decoupled, self documenting, simple to reason about and easy to talk about with domain experts - people who understand the problem domain you're writing software for.

+It doesn't care if you want to run it as a monolith, or split into hundreds of microservices (in fact having a codebase written using DDD principles are simple to move from one to the other).
+It's main focus is to ensure that the the complexity of the software simply mimics the complexity of the business domains and no more.

 ## Installation

 Install the `@node-ts/ddd` package and its dependencies: